Skip to main content

 M. Swenor DO, DipABLM's Profile

-M. Swenor DO, DipABLM Related seminars and products
+M. Swenor DO, DipABLM Related Seminars and Products

 Dr. M. Elizabeth Swenor has 20 years of clinical practice and is the director of the Lifestyle, Integrative, and Functional Medicine Department at Henry Ford Health System, Detroit, MI.
 Dr. Swenor is board certified in Family Medicine and also board certified in Functional, Regenerative and Metabolic Medicine and Lifestyle Medicine.
 She has additional board certifications in Aesthetics Medicine.
 Dr. Swenor has achieved certifications in plant-based nutrition through T. Collin Campbell Center for Nutrition Studies Plant-Based Nutrition and completed the Complete Health Improvement Program (CHIP) certification training program.